Georgia Deer Season 2023 [All You Need To Know!]

 Antlered24 points, 15" outside spread

-• Deer with no antlers above the hairline are considered antlerless.
+• With no antlers above the hairline are considered antlerless.

-• Any deer taken during a “Buck-only” hunt or season must have antlers protruding over the head hair.
+• Taken during a “Buck-only” hunt or season must have antlers protruding over the head hair.

 Find the complete list of deer season in Georgia by specific counties: